Bernie Sanders

-Born into a working-class Jewish family and raised in the Brooklyn borough of New York City, Sanders attended Brooklyn College before graduating from the University of Chicago in 1964.
+Born into a working-class Jewish family and raised in New York, Sanders attended Brooklyn College before graduating from the University of Chicago in 1964.
 While a student, he was a protest organizer for the Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC) during the civil rights movement.
-After settling in Vermont in 1968, he ran unsuccessful third-party political campaigns in the early to mid-1970s.
+After settling in Vermont in 1968, he ran unsuccessful third-party political campaigns in the 1970s.
 He was elected mayor of Burlington in 1981 as an independent and was reelected three times.

-He won election to the U.S. House of Representatives in 1990, representing Vermont's at-large congressional district, later co-founding the Congressional Progressive Caucus.
-He served as a U.S. representative for 16 years before being elected to the U.S. Senate in 2006, notably becoming the first non-Republican elected to the seat in 152 years.
-Sanders was reelected to the Senate in 2012 and 2018.
-He chaired the Senate Veterans' Affairs Committee from 2013 to 2015 and the Senate Budget Committee from 2021 to 2023.
-In January 2023, he became chair of the Senate Health, Education, Labor and Pensions Committee, and the senior senator and dean of the Vermont congressional delegation upon Patrick Leahy's retirement from the Senate.
+Sanders was elected to the U.S. House of Representatives in 1990, representing Vermont's at-large congressional district.
+In 1991, he and five other House members co-founded the Congressional Progressive Caucus.
+Sanders was a U.S. representative for 16 years before being elected to the U.S. Senate in 2006, becoming the first non-Republican elected to Vermont's Class 1 seat since Solomon Foot, a Whig, in 1850.
+Sanders was reelected in 2012, 2018, and 2024.
+He chaired the Senate Veterans' Affairs Committee from 2013 to 2015, the Senate Budget Committee from 2021 to 2023, and the Senate Health, Education, Labor and Pensions Committee from 2023 to 2025.
+He is the senior senator and dean of the Vermont congressional delegation.

-Sanders was a major candidate for the Democratic presidential nomination in 2016 and 2020.
-Despite initially low expectations, his 2016 campaign generated significant grassroots enthusiasm and funding from small-dollar donors, carrying him to victory against eventual nominee Hillary Clinton in 23 primaries and caucuses before he conceded in July.
-In 2020, his strong showing in early primaries and caucuses made him the front-runner in a historically large field of Democratic candidates.
-In April 2020, Sanders conceded the nomination to Joe Biden, who had won a series of decisive victories as the field narrowed.
-He supported both Clinton and Biden in their respective general election campaigns against Donald Trump.
+Sanders was a candidate for the Democratic presidential nomination in 2016 and 2020, finishing second both times.
+His 2016 campaign generated significant grassroots enthusiasm and funding from small-dollar donors, helping him win 23 primaries and caucuses.
+In 2020, his strong showing in early primaries and caucuses made him the front-runner in a large field of Democratic candidates.
+He became a close ally of Joe Biden after the 2020 primaries.
+Since Donald Trump's reelection as president in 2024, Sanders has vocally opposed Trump's administration and perceived corruption as what he calls a right-wing oligarchy, rallying an organization tour against Trump and his allies, especially Elon Musk, in an effort to reshape the Democratic Party.

-Sanders self-identifies as a democratic socialist and has been credited with influencing a leftward shift in the Democratic Party after his 2016 presidential campaign.
-An advocate of social democratic and progressive policies, he is known for his opposition to economic inequality and neoliberalism.
-On domestic policy, he supports labor rights, universal and single-payer healthcare, paid parental leave, tuition-free tertiary education, and an ambitious Green New Deal to create jobs addressing climate change.
-On foreign policy, he supports reducing military spending, pursuing more diplomacy and international cooperation, and putting greater emphasis on labor rights and environmental concerns when negotiating international trade agreements.
-Sanders supports workplace democracy, and has praised elements of the Nordic model.
-Some have compared his politics to left-wing populism and the New Deal policies of President Franklin D. Roosevelt.
+Sanders is credited with influencing a leftward shift in the Democratic Party after his 2016 campaign.
+An advocate of progressive policies, he opposes neoliberalism and supports workers' self-management.
+He supports universal and single-payer healthcare, paid parental leave, tuition-free tertiary education, a Green New Deal, and worker control of production through cooperatives, unions, and democratic public enterprises.
+On foreign policy, he supports reducing military spending, more diplomacy and international cooperation, and greater emphasis on labor rights and environmental concerns in negotiating international trade agreements.
+Sanders supports workplace democracy and has praised elements of the Nordic model.